 Reporting Party: Was a Police Report Filed?)
-Does the Victim Want Police to Investigate? ☐ Victim ☐ Witness ☐ Suspect Yes □ No □ Unknown Yes (Contact your University Police Department as shown below) ☐ Other: Specify Department: Specify Department: No, the victim desires anonymity L Date of Police Report: Case Number: Officer Name 9: Say Offerson Say offerson are of and sial concern to the compus of mana unitu da aggues thay b ava baan biatariaallu ur dar raparted.
-The victin n of a sav Sex Offenses: Sex offenses are of special concern to the campus community because they have been historically under reported.
+Does the Victim Want Police to Investigate? ☐ Victim ☐ Witness ☐ Suspect ☐ Yes ☐ No ☐ Unknown ☐ Yes (Contact your University Police Department as shown below) ☐ Other: Specify Department: Specify Department: □ No, the victim desires anonymity ' Date of Police Report: Case Number: Of fficer Name : Sex Offenses: Sex offenses are of special concern to the campus community because they have been historically under reported.
 The victim of a sex offense typically desires confidentiality and anonymity; as a result he/she will often seek a reporting source other than law enforcement such as a designated Campus Security Authority.
 Because the sex offender may continue to pose a threat to the community, the threat potential needs to be evaluated and the campus community alerted/warned as necessary.
 In this regard, the following additional information is requested.
-Suspect Information ilerteu/warrieu as riecessary.
-II al Factors Inv is requested. ☐ Known Offender (friend, classmate, acquaintance, date, etc.) ☐ Alcoh ol : ☐ Offender ☐ Victim ☐ University Affiliated (☐ Student ☐ Staff ☐ Faculty) ☐ Presc ription Drugs : ☐ Offender ☐ Victim ☐ Unknown Offender (Stranger) ☐ Illegal Drugs : ☐ Offender ☐ Victim ☐ Victim was not injured (exclude emo otional/psychological trauma) ☐ Weapon(s) : ☐ Yes ☐ No ☐ Victim was injured - Describe Injurie s: Describe Involved Factors & Weapons: Description of Incident:
+Suspect Information Additional F actors Inv olved ☐ Known Offender (friend, classmate, a acquaintance, date, etc.) Alcohol : ☐ Offender ☐ Victim ☐ University Affiliated (☐ Student [☐ Staff ☐ Faculty) ☐ Prescripti ion Drugs: ☐ Offender ☐ Victim ☐ Unknown Offender (Stranger) ☐ Illegal Dru ugs: ☐ Offender ☐ Victim ☐ Victim was not injured (exclude emo tional/psychological trauma) ☐ Weapon(s): ☐ Yes ☐ No ☐ Victim was injured - Describe Injuries s: Describe Involved Factors & Weapons: Description of Incident: